-Self-help books often promote the power of positive affirmations.
+Self-help books often promote the power of positive daily affirmations.

 You, me, and almost everybody in the 21st century have heard of them.
 But if you’ve never tried them before, the idea can seem incredibly awkward.